What’s in a Deed?

-Most conveyances of real estate are taxed at the time of recording, but certain types of conveyances are either exempt or are subject to a minimum.
+Most conveyances of real estate are taxed at the time of recording.
+However, certain types of conveyances are either exempt or are subject to a minimum.
 If your conveyance is exempt, it will be indicated at the end of the deed.

 Date and signature block, notary

-New Hampshire is a race-notice state, meaning that conveyance occurs at the time of signing, and that a deed does not strictly need to be recorded to be valid.
+New Hampshire is a race-notice state.
+This means that conveyance occurs at the time of signing, and that a deed does not strictly need to be recorded to be valid.
 However, if there are competing deeds and one is recorded and the other is not then the recorded deed “wins”.
 If multiple deeds to a property are signed the same day, then the order of recording matters.
 The Grantor signs the deed, and the notary is there as witness.

 If you have any questions, don’t hesitate to contact us.